Shippeyy/projectAlpha-backend/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to anyone who's code was used (for example third party libraries)